5-Major-Differences-Between-Gaboon-Ebony-and-Indian-Ebony Exotic Wood Zone

 Indian Ebony

-Indian ebonies, native to southern India and Sri Lanka, are uniformly black, straight, and comparatively easy to work with.
-Also known as East Indian Ebony or simply Ceylon Ebony, they are most welcome in the markets of Australia, Japan, China, and some of the European countries.
-The fine finishing makes these woods popular in the wood industry.
-The presence of mineral streaks like white spots or silver spots and a brown color are some of the main quality issues faced by Indian ebonies.
-Research has shown that we can reduce the mineral streaks by keeping them for 3-4 weeks before using them.
-Also, applying dyes to the ebonies is helpful to overcome the mineral streaks in the case of Indian ebony.
+Indian ebonies, native to southern India and Sri Lanka, are known for their uniform black color, straight grain, and relative ease of working.
+Commonly referred to as East Indian Ebony or Ceylon Ebony, these woods are highly valued in markets across Australia, Japan, China, and parts of Europe.
+Their fine finish has made them a popular choice in the wood industry.
+However, quality issues such as mineral streaks, including white or silver spots and a brown tint, can sometimes affect Indian ebony.
+Research has shown that allowing the wood to sit for 3-4 weeks before use can help reduce these streaks.
+Additionally, applying dyes can further minimize the appearance of mineral streaks in Indian ebony.

 Indian Ebony Fingerboard Lot